Back To Search Results

 Etiology

 Biological, psychological, and socioeconomic influences must be considered when discussing the etiology of aggression.
-Biological causes include genetics, medical and psychiatric diseases, neurotransmitters, hormones, substances of abuse, and medications.
+Biological causes include genetics, medical and psychiatric diseases, neurotransmitters, hormones, substance use, and medications.
 Psychological causes include numerous Diagnostic and Statistical Manual of Mental Disorders (DSM–5) diagnoses.
-These include bipolar affective disorder, schizophrenia, major depression, general anxiety disorder, and antisocial personality [1].
-Socioeconomic causes include interpersonal, social, group, neighborhood, economic, and cultural conditions that can create the potential for or actual violence.
-Importantly, these factors often act concomitantly.
+These include but are not limited to bipolar affective disorder, schizophrenia, major depression, general anxiety disorder, and antisocial personality.[3]
+Socioeconomic causes include interpersonal, social, group, neighborhood, economic, and cultural conditions that can create the potential for or actual violence.[4][5]
+These three factors often act concomitantly.

 Epidemiology

-Violence is ubiquitous.
-United States statistics, collected by the Federal Bureau of Investigation and reported in the 2013 Unified Crime Report, noted that there were an estimated 1,163,146 violent crimes that occurred nationwide.
-Also, information collected regarding types of weapons in violent crime showed that firearms were used in 69% of murders, 40% of robberies, and 21.6% of aggravated assaults.
-Furthermore, a woman was beaten every 9 seconds.
-On average, nearly 20 people per minute were physically abused by an intimate partner.
-During one year, this equates to more than 12 million women and men.
-Also, one in five women and one in 71 men in the United States have been raped in their lifetime.
-Nearly half of female (46.7%) and male (44.9%) victims of rape knew their attackers.
-Finally, 1 in 15 children are exposed to intimate partner violence each year, and 90% of these children are eyewitnesses to this violence.
+Information collected regarding types of weapons in violent crime showed that firearms were used in 69% of murders, 40% of robberies, and 21.6% of aggravated assaults.
+Physical abuse of a woman occurred every 9 seconds.
+Nearly 20 people per minute were physically abused by an intimate partner.
+This equates to more than 12 million women and men being abused each year.
+One in five women and one in 71 men in the United States have been raped in their lifetime.
+Nearly half of women (46.7%) and men (44.9%) victims of rape knew their attackers.
+One in 15 children is exposed to intimate partner violence each year, and 90% of these children are eyewitnesses to this violence.

 Pathophysiology